Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 ### What You’ll Learn

+- How to create an application package
-- How to create an app application package that grants proper privileges based on Snowflake role
+- How to create grants in the application package to control access to different parts of the app, depending on Snowflake role
-- How to create a new version of the app within Snowflake
+- How to create a new version of the app
-- How to install and run the app within a Snowflake account
+- How to install and run the app in a Snowflake account

 ### What You’ll Need